moggieuk/Happy-Hare/README.md

 Similarly the `ERCF_CHECK_GATES` command will run through all the gates (or those specified), checks that filament is loaded, correctly parks and updates the "gate status" map of empty gates.
 Could be a really useful pre-print check...

-### Gate statistics
-  Per-gate statistics that aggregate servo/load/unload failures and slippage are recorded throughout a session and can be logged at each toolchange.
-An augmented `ERCF_DUMP_STATS` command will display these stats and will give a rating on the "quality assessment" of functionality of the gate (more info is sent to debug level typically found in the `ercf.log`).
-The per-gate statistics will record important data about possible problems with individual gates.
-Since the software will try to recover for many of these conditions you might not know you have a problem.
-One particularly useful feature is being able to spot gates that are prone to slippage.
-If slippage occurs on all gates equally, it is likely an encoder problem.
-If on one gate if might be incorrect calibration of that gate or friction in the filament path.
-Note that `ERCF_DUMP_STATS` will display this data but the details are sent to the DEBUG log level so you will only see it in the ercf.log file if you setup as I suggest.:w

 </details>

 ## KlipperScreen Happy Hare Edition